hashbrowncipher/safer-signed-urls/README.md

     actual credentials.
 We recommend you specify a short expiration time for the request with the X-Amz-Expires parameter.

-I think this overstates the problem: a signed URL is good for retrieving exactly one thing, whereas my credentials can retrieve anything.
+I think this warning overstates the problem: a signed URL is good for retrieving exactly one thing, whereas raw credentials can retrieve anything.
 There's a difference.
 But the message remains the same: a signed URL is a transferrable [capability][capability] to access data, and beause the capability is wrapped up in a URL it can be very easily and casually transferred.

 [capability]: https://en.wikipedia.org/wiki/Capability-based_security